-Once the roof has set firmly, take time now to inspect the fit of the roof outline against the end moulding.
+Once the roof has firmly set, take time now to inspect the fit of the roof outline against the end 33) molding.
 Due to the different means by which the roof and ends are produced, it will be found that the alignment of the roof line and the ends requires blending with an appropriate car body, or modelling filler.
-Likewise, any gap between the underside of the roof and the top of the non-cab ends can be filled now as necessary.
+Likewise, there is a gap between the underside of the roof and the top of the non-cab ends which also requires filling as necessary.